Mongraal: Streaming and content creation

 Having streamed his Fortnite gameplay since 2018, Jackson has gained 7.2 million followers on Twitch, and over 10 million hours watched.
 He is thus widely regarded as one of the most influential Fortnite content creators.
 Jackson has also gained over 5.7 million subscribers on YouTube.
 Besides his in-game skill, Jackson gained fame for his highly energetic and humorous personality.

+"Why is that in the game?
+Shing, shing, shing!"